 Because food sources of vitamin D are limited, the best way of increasing your intake is by exposing your skin to the sun.
 Since that’s not always possible throughout the year, and since it also entails the risk of sun damage if you stay out too long, using a dietary supplement is advised.

-The sublingual option is perhaps best for those with absorption problems, since the micro tablets dissolve under the tongue and quickly enter the bloodstream.
+Our sublingual Vitamin D3 from Frunutta is an excellent choice for those looking to supplement.
+It is available in two strengths – 5,000 IU and 1,000 IU – and is recommended for those with absorption problems, since the micro tablets dissolve under the tongue and quickly enter the bloodstream.